 This isn’t to trash public schools.
 There are plenty of students who go to public schools, graduate in four years, and get a wonderful education.
 And unfortunately, there are a large number of students who take out exorbitant student loans to attend a private school and don’t graduate-ouch.
 Also, if private college tuition keeps rising at its current rate, you’ll soon be able to attend a public school for eight years and the cost still be cheaper than the private school.

 So here’s an idea.
 How about picking a cut off rate for graduation rates and then look at all the colleges that remain?
 If you can’t find any that meet your other requirements from the group, then obviously you’ll have to expand size of the group.
 But it will probably make you really think about the importance of those other factors.

 The numbers may surprise you

-Consider creating a basic list just using graduation rates and admission rates from the DIY College Rankings College Search Spreadsheet.
+Consider creating a basic list just using college graduation rates and admission rates from the DIY College Rankings College Search Spreadsheet.
 The spreadsheet is based on the Integrated Postsecondary Education Data System (IPEDS) data and consists of all four-year public and non-profit institutions with 500 or more undergraduates.
 This is the same data which is used for the College Navigator website.

 For public institutions, I used the five-year college graduation rate.
 With their lower costs and possible scheduling problems (which happens in private schools as well but I wouldn’t be willing to pay for) I thought it was reasonable to use the five-year rate instead of the four.